James Burnett, Lord Monboddo: Evolutionary theorist

 Charles Dickens knew of Monboddo and wrote in his novel, Life and Adventures of Martin Chuzzlewit about "(...) the Manboddo doctrine touching the probability of the human race having once been monkeys".
-This is significant because Martin Chuzzlewit was published decades before Darwin wrote his theory of evolution.
+This is significant because Martin Chuzzlewit was published (1843) years before Darwin's On the Origin of Species (1859).

 The history of the theory of evolution is a relatively modern field of scholarship.

 Metaphysics

 In Antient Metaphysics, Burnett claimed that man is gradually elevating himself from the animal condition to a state in which mind acts independently of the body.
 He was a strong supporter of Aristotle in his concepts of Prime Mover.
 Much effort was devoted to crediting Isaac Newton with brilliant discoveries in the Laws of Motion, while defending the power of the mind as outlined by Aristotle.
 His analysis was further complicated by his recurring need to assure that Newton did not obviate the presence of God.

 Nudism

 Monboddo was a pioneer in regard to many modern ideas and had already in the eighteenth century realized the value of "air-baths" (the familiar term which he invented) to mental and physical health.
-In his writings Monboddo argued against clothes as unnatural and undesirable from every point of view for both mind and body.
+In his writings, Monboddo argued against clothes as unnatural and undesirable from every point of view for both mind and body.
 Monboddo "awaked every morning at four, and then for his health got up and walked in his room naked, with the window open, which he called taking an air bath."
 When nudism was first brought into fashion with much enthusiasm in Germany as Freikörperkultur early in the twentieth century Monboddo was regarded as a pioneer, and in 1913 a Monboddo Bund was established in Berlin, for the harmonious culture of body and mind.